Strategic counsel.

 "Rare for someone of this level of academic quality to also be warm, open-minded and practical.
 She understands the dynamics of the most complex organisations and acts accordingly."

-If something here resonates, get in touch.
+If something here resonates,

 Get in touch